ibm-cloud-docs/direct-link/pricing.md

 # Pricing for IBM Cloud Direct Link

-Pricing for IBM Cloud Direct Link Exchange, Connect, and Dedicated offerings is consistent for equivalent regions and bandwidth, as shown in the following table:
+Pricing for {{site.data.keyword.cloud}} Direct Link Exchange, Connect, and Dedicated offerings is consistent for equivalent regions and bandwidth, as shown in the following table:

 ## Pricing per month for IBM Cloud Exchange, Connect, and Dedicated